Sahebsinghisher/SysMon-SecureAudit/README.md

 7. Rollback Plan: Advises on having a plan in case something goes wrong.
 8. Contributing and License: Information on contributing to the project and the licensing details.

+DESCRIPTION-
+#)Security Audit and Server Hardening Script
+This Bash script automates the security audit and hardening process for Linux servers.
+It checks for common security vulnerabilities, configures network settings, and applies various hardening measures.
+The script is modular, reusable, and can be easily deployed across multiple servers.

+#)Features
+- User and Group Audits: Lists all users and groups, checks for users with root privileges, and identifies weak passwords.
+- File and Directory Permissions: Scans for world-writable files, checks SSH directory permissions, and reports files with SUID/SGID bits.
+- Service Audits: Lists running services, checks for unauthorized services, and ensures critical services are properly configured.
+- Firewall and Network Security: Verifies firewall status, reports open ports, and checks IP forwarding configurations.
+- IP and Network Configuration Checks: Identifies public vs. private IP addresses and ensures sensitive services are not exposed on public IPs.
+- Security Updates and Patching: Checks for available security updates and ensures regular update configuration.
+- Log Monitoring: Scans for suspicious log entries.
+- Server Hardening Steps: Configures SSH, disables IPv6 (if not required), secures the bootloader, and sets up automatic updates.
+- Custom Security Checks: Allows for the inclusion of custom security checks via a configuration file.
+- Reporting and Alerting: Generates a summary report and can optionally send email alerts.

+#)Prerequisites
+- Operating System: Linux (Tested on Ubuntu 23.04)
+- Permissions: Root or sudo access is required to execute the script.
+- Tools: Ensure the following tools are installed:
+  - `awk`
+  - `grep`
+  - `find`
+  - `netstat`
+  - `ufw`
+  - `iptables`
+  - `john` (for password auditing, optional)
+  - `unattended-upgrades`
+  - `mailx` or similar (for email alerts, optional)